fern35/Without_Forgetting/README.md

 ### This is the code for school project for a course of Master MVA.

-This is an adapted code based on the code for the paper *Dynamic Few-Shot Visual Learning without Forgetting* The source for the paper: https://github.com/gidariss/FewShotWithoutForgetting
+This is an adapted code based on the code for the paper *Dynamic Few-Shot Visual Learning without Forgetting* The source code for the paper: https://github.com/gidariss/FewShotWithoutForgetting

 ### Requirements
 It was developed and tested with pytorch version 0.2.0_4